-Peter Collett was born at Wickhamford in August 1921 and lived at 7 Pitchers Hill.
+Peter Collett was born at Walthamstow in August 1921 and moved to Wickhamford as an infant, living at 7 Pitchers Hill.
 He attended Badsey Council School from 1926 to 1932 and then proceeded to Prince Henry’s Grammar School, Evesham, after gaining a scholarship.
 He trained as a teacher and taught at a school in Kingswinford.
 He died in early 2004.
 His essay, "Memories of Badsey Council School", has been lent by his former classmate, Mrs Janice Gresty (née Allard).

 Boys and girls all walked to school from Badsey village itself, including Wickhamford, Aldington, Bretforton and Bowers Hill.
 It must have been a trial for five-year-olds when Bulley Brook flooded or there was thick snow.
 The best the Wickhamford children could hope was that some kind market gardener would come with horse and dray to take us home.

 The journey to school was never very fast and from Wickhamford where I lived we usually started at 8 am to be in school for 8.50 am.
 Many of us would leave milk cans at Mason’s farm on the way, which we were to pick up on our route home after school.
 Not infrequently we would see the Headmaster, Mr Amos, as we approached the school and we were expected to salute and wish him, "Good morning, Sir".